Tropical Weierstrass points and Weierstrass weights: Overview

 This material is based upon research supported by the Transatlantic Research Partnership of the Embassy of France in the United States and the FACE Foundation.
 We thank them, as well as the Cultural Services of the French Embassy in the U.S., and the administrations of the CNRS and the University of Washington at Seattle, for support.

 O.\thinspace A. thanks Math+, the Berlin Mathematics Research Center and TU Berlin, where this research was carried out.
-L.\thinspace G. thanks the Mathematical Foundation Jacques Hadamard (FMJH) for financial support.
+L.\thinspace G. thanks the Mathematical Foundation Jacques Hadamard (FMJH) and the French \emph{Agence Nationale de la Recherche} (project ANR-22-CE40-0014) for financial support.